 So you see, not all of the work is done for you!
-You, and only you, know the needs of the children in your class.
-It is as important to provide modification to the program to meet the needs of your students as it is to follow the outlined lessons.
+You, and only you, know the needs of your child.
+It is as important to provide modification to the program to meet the needs of your child as it is to follow the outlined lessons.